django/django/docs/deploying.rst

 you've upgraded your version of Channels or changed any settings;
 none of your code is used by them, and all middleware and code that can customise requests is run on the consumers.

+You can even use different Python versions for the interface servers and the workers; the ASGI protocol that channel layers communicate over is designed to be very portable and network-transparent.